kiith-sa/ICE/doc/html/_sources/modding_reference/component_spawner.txt

 Spawner component
 =================

-A spawner component allows an entity to spawn (create) new entities when certain conditions are met.
+Entities with a spawner component can spawn (create) new entities when certain conditions are met.
 This is a very powerful mechanism that can be used to create various effects.
-One example is spawning explosion effects when a ship dies.
-However, as any entity can be spawned, this can also be used to duplicate a projectile, create projectiles like cluster bombs that split into smaller projectiles, making a ship spawn other ships and so on.
+An example is spawning explosion effects when a ship dies.
+As any entity can be spawned, it can be used to duplicate a projectile, create projectiles like cluster bombs that split into smaller projectiles, making a ship spawn other ships and so on.
 Under the hood, weapons also use a spawner component to fire projectiles.

-One important feature of a spawner component is that it can override components of spawned entities.
-This allows for instance to give spawned entities different scripts, modify their health, and so on.
+A spawner component can override components of spawned entities.
+This allows to give spawned entities different scripts, modify their health, and so on.
 Usually at least the physics component is overridden to set position and velocity of a spawned entity.

 Components can only be overridden whole.
-E.g. if you override a physics component, and specify only position, it won't override position only and keep other attributes at previous values; it will override the physics component with a new component with specified position and other attributes with their default values.
+If you override a physics component, and only specify position, it won't override only the position and keep other attributes' values; it will override the physics component with a new component with specified position and other attributes with their default values.

 The spawner component is a sequence of entities to spawn.
-For each entity you can specify file to load the entify from, condition to spawn at, components to override and so on.
+For each entity, its file can be specified, as well as the condition to spawn at, components to override and so on.

 Example::